ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 :::

-Before we can finish up we need to add one more functionality and that is a way to mark a notification as read.
+Before we can finish up, we need to add one more functionality, which is a way to mark a notification as read.

 Head over to the `NotificationMutations.cs` located in the `Types/Notifications` directory.